kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 This approach has been working well for us in the past years but there were several downsides:

 - The "user" documentation was locked into the TypeDoc site and theme
-- While TypeDoc was customizable, it was still hard to do more complex things like custom components (think MDX)
+- While TypeDoc was customizable, it was still hard to do more complex things like custom components (think MDX) or rendering
+- It just wasn't cohesive--we had a main site and you'd expect to find docs hosted under there.
+It would take a lot of work to customize the TypeDoc theme enough to make it feel l

 recently we have been preparing to level up our documentation for the 1.0 release.